bksaiki/herbie/ASPLOS25.md

   running Ubuntu 20.04 LTS.
 We ran our evaluation using `bash`.

-This guide comes in three parts:
+This guide comes in four parts:
  - Installation
  - Testing
+ - Kick the Tires
  - Evaluation

 ## Installation